joocer/s1/README.md

-# s1
+# S1

-only implementing a little bit of s3
+Implementing only a little bit of S3